 A. The Group did not participate in the capital increase raised by the subsidiaries mentioned below proportionally to its interest to the subsidiary and the second-tier subsidiary.

-Subsidiaries, Prodeon Medical Corporation and Medeologix,Inc. of the Group increased its capital by issuing new shares in March and April, 2022, respectively.
+Subsidiaries, Medeologix Corporation and Prodeon Medical Corporation of the Group, and its second-tier subsidiary, Aquedeon Medical, Inc. increased its capital by issuing new shares in March, August and June, 2024, respectively.
 The Group did not acquire shares proportionally to its interest.
-As a result, the Group increased its share interest by 4.95%, and 14.49%, respectively.
-The transactions increased non-controlling interest by \$72,633 and decreased the equity attributable to owners of parent by \$72,633.
-Second-tier subsidiary, Aquedeon Medical, Inc., subsidiaries, Medeologix,Inc., and Prodeon Medical Corporation of the Group increased its capital by issuing new shares on January, March and May, 2023, respectively.
+As a result, the Group increased its share interest by 1.01%, 0.86% and 0.43%, respectively.
+The transactions increased non-controlling interest by \$28,137 and decreased the equity attributable to owners of parent by \$28,137.
+Second-tier subsidiary, Aquedeon Medical, Inc., subsidiaries, Medeologix Corporation, and Prodeon Medical Corporation of the Group increased its capital by issuing new shares on January, March and May, 2023, respectively.
 The Group did not acquire shares proportionally to its interest.
 As a result, the Group increased its share interest by 0.13%, 1.3%, and 3.36%, respectively.
 The transactions increased non-controlling interest by \$49,525 and decreased the equity attributable to owners of parent by \$49,525.

-Subsidiary, Medeologix,Inc. and second-tier subsidiary, Aquedeon Medical, Inc., exercised the employee stock option on February and July, 2023, respectively.
+Subsidiary, Medeologix Corporation and second-tier subsidiary, Aquedeon Medical, Inc., exercised the employee stock option on February and July, 2023, respectively.
 As a result, decreased the Group's share interests by 0.19% and 0.24%, respectively.
 The transactions increased non-controlling interest by \$913.